All Episodes

 It's not fair that some can't own a home.

-Not in America that's just immoral.
+Not in America that's just and moral.

 So we had to come up with a way, because market economics doesn't work that way because not everybody is equal.

-No two people can ever be equal.
+No two people can ever be equal if there is indeed genuine free will freedom.

-That doesn't stop the left.
+But that doesn't stop the left.

 In fact, loans were structured with no down payment.

-It was only principal that was being retired, and these loans were then sold, these worthless loans, these worthless mortgages were then sold to who?
+These worthless loans, these worthless mortgages were then sold to who?

 Guess whose executives, and I mean, not just executives, and a lot of people at Fannie Mae and Freddie Mac were also friends of Angelo who got sweet deals on their mortgages from countrywide, along with Chris Dodd and Barney Frank and all the rest.

-And so these greedy banks who were forced to make these loans to people that they knew were never going to pay them back, had to come up with ways to turn something worthless into value.
+And so these greedy banks who were forced to make these loans to people that they knew were never going to pay them back had to come up with ways to turn something worthless into value.

-So they came up with mortgage backed securities, and they came up with collateralized debt obligations and uh uh who the hell knows what else, and they started selling them to each other as insurance policies.
+So they came up with mortgage-backed securities and they came up with collateralized debt obligations and who the hell knows what else.

 And Fannie Mae and Freddie Mac come along and buy up all these worthless mortgages and thus guarantee them, all because a bunch of liberal Democrats were buying votes and making sure that people who had no business owning a home owned them.